canonone/alx-low_level_programming/0x03-debugging/README.md

-comments out the line of code causing the infinite loop
+This program prints the largest of three integers.